IllinoisLegalAidOnline/website-docs/docs/source/next_steps_content_type.rst

 .. image:: ../assets/nextsteps_firststep.png

-.. note:: The initial message is what a subscriber will recieve when they are initially placed in the step.
+.. note:: The initial message is what a subscriber will receive when they are initially placed in the step.

 Creating the initial message
 -------------------------------